cogsmachine/Flask-Skeleton-SQLite/README.md

     - 'sqlite:////path/to/db/name.db'

-3. In the command line:
+3. In the command line (the directory that is specified in the path for the database):

     *flask db init*